World

 “After a long night of talks mediated by the United States, I am pleased to announce that India and Pakistan have agreed to a full and immediate ceasefire,” President Trump wrote.

-He added, “Congratulations to both countries on using Common Sense and Great Intelligence.
+He further added, “Congratulations to both countries on using Common Sense and Great Intelligence.
 Thank you for your attention to this matter!”

 Although Trump provided no further details on the specifics of the agreement or negotiations, he took credit for facilitating the breakthrough.